AmazeeLabs/gatsby-starter-amazee/README.md

 - `yarn cypress:run:api`: Run all tests that target the API (requires `yarn mocks` and `yarn develop` to be already running).
 - `yarn cypress:test`: Run all Cypress tests (requires `yarn mocks` and `yarn develop` to be already running).
 - `yarn lint`: Run eslint checks.
+- `yarn typecheck`: Run TypeScript checks.
+- `yarn format:check`: Run code formatting checks.
-- `yarn storybook:develop`: Run storybook to work on components.
+- `yarn storybook`: Run storybook development server to work on components.
 - `yarn tailwind`: (Re-)build a local version of the full tailwind stylesheet for development reference.